Brought to you by Entrepreneur Partner Studio Staff

 Owning the exact match with a credible extension helps alleviate consumer doubt of the legitimacy of your business.
 Since there are questionable businesses online, you want to absolutely ensure your brand name is professional and appears legitimate.

 Just as your SEM parameters are strategically set to ensure a specific audience is captured, you want to ensure your domain name follows the same concept.
-Having extra characters or a long domain can leave room for typos and you may lose customers trying to access your site.
+Having extra characters or a long domain can leave room for typos.
+That way, you may lose customers trying to access your site.
 The more you can make your domain name clear and direct, the more likely your customers won’t get lost finding you.
 Owning the exact match to your domain name is easy for customers to remember and feel confident when your SEM ads drive them to your website.

-Automate the process.
+Automate the Search Engine Marketing process.

 As a business owner or manager, maximizing your team’s efficiency and results should be among your top priorities.
 This can be difficult, however, when an individual or team frequently needs to complete repetitive tasks.
 Saving time and money goes out the window.